-So after meeting state and federal guidelines, finding board members and even getting a copyright on the logo (Little Man’s favorite toy that he was buried with was a red dinosaur) Little Mans Legacy was formed.
-We reach out when we hear of a family who suffers a loss or when we are contacted by a family.
-We have been busy our first year and look to continue to grow and support as many families as we can during their time of need.
+After meeting all necessary guidelines, recruiting board members, and obtaining a copyright for the logo (Little Man's favorite toy, a red dinosaur), we established Little Man's Legacy.
+We now reach out to families who suffer a loss or respond when contacted by families.
+Our first year has been busy, and we aim to continue expanding and offering support to as many families as possible during their time of need.

 Copyright © 2018 LITTLE MANS LEGACY - ALL RIGHTS RESERVED ~